jow-/ucode/README.md

 Formats the given arguments according to the given format string and outputs the result to stdout.

-Utpl supports a restricted subset of the formats allowed by the underlying libc's `printf()` implementation, namely it allows the `d`, `i`, `o`, `u`, `x`, `X`, `e`, `E`, `f`, `F`, `g`, `G`, `c` and `s` conversions.
+Ucode supports a restricted subset of the formats allowed by the underlying libc's `printf()` implementation, namely it allows the `d`, `i`, `o`, `u`, `x`, `X`, `e`, `E`, `f`, `F`, `g`, `G`, `c` and `s` conversions.

-Additionally, an utpl specific `J` format is implemented, which causes the corresponding value to be formatted as JSON string.
+Additionally, an ucode specific `J` format is implemented, which causes the corresponding value to be formatted as JSON string.

 Other format specifiers such as `n` or `z` are not accepted and returned